rcghpge/DFA_Practice/README.md

 # DFA-based Methods
-* this is a repo where I'm programming concepts from theortical CS
+* This is a repo for programming concepts from theortical CS
-* the goal is to practice these concepts and learn mojo language
+* The goal is to practice these concepts and learn Mojo language

 ## DFA_1
 * {w | w starts with 0 }